The statue of Ganesha, the elephant-headed Hindu deity, arrived in a 20-year old crate, possibly never having been taken out of the box.

 Stencilled letters at the top of the box spelled out the name LATCHFORD.
 Torn shipping and storage labels on the wooden exterior told the story of its decades-long trajectory, at one point on loan to Berlin’s Indian Museum of Art and eventually sold to U.S. billionaire Jim Clark, the founder of Netscape.

-The 10th century statue, weighing more than three tonnes, is believed to have been looted from the Angkorian Bat Temple at Koh Ker in 2003.
-It was one of 17 Cambodian relics returned to the country from the U.S. on 10 March.
+The 10th century statue, weighing around three tonnes, is believed to have been looted from the Angkorian Bat Temple at Koh Ker in 2003.
+It was one of 13 Cambodian relics returned to the country from the U.S. on 10 March.

 Among the historical artefacts were a 7th or 8th century sandstone statue of the sun god Surya and a bronze bell from the 1st century B.C.
 Many of these pieces were stolen from the country and linked to the art dealer Douglas Latchford, who was indicted for trafficking looted Cambodian artefacts in 2019 and died the next year.